Oklahoma State Cowboys golf

 The Oklahoma State Cowboys golf team represents Oklahoma State University in the sport of men's golf.
 The Cowboys compete in Division I of the National Collegiate Athletic Association (NCAA) and the Big 12.
 They play their home matches on the Karsten Creek golf course, just outside the university's Stillwater, Oklahoma campus, and are currently led by 12th year head coach Alan Bratton.

-The Oklahoma State men's golf program is one of the most illustrious in the country, winning 12 NCAA national championships, finishing runner–up an additional 17 times, and winning 57 total conference titles.
-Nine Cowboy golfers have also won individual national championships.
+The Oklahoma State men's golf program has won 12 NCAA national championships, finished as runner-up 17 times, and won 58 conference titles.
+Ten golfers from the program have won individual national championships.

 History

 Labron Harris era (1947–1973)

 Labron Harris, a professional golfer and architect of the Lakeside Memorial Golf Course, took over as head coach for the inaugural years of Oklahoma State golf.
 He quickly cemented OSU as being one of the strongest programs in the country, and under his leadership Oklahoma State claimed 24 Missouri Valley and Big 8 Conference championships.
-The Cowboys finished runner–up three times in 1958, 1960 and 1962, but were unable to break through until 1963, when Harris finally delivered Oklahoma State the school's first NCAA national championship.
+The Cowboys finished runner-up three times in 1958, 1960 and 1962, but were unable to break through until 1963, when Harris finally delivered Oklahoma State the school's first NCAA national championship.
 Additionally, he coached two Oklahoma State players to individual national titles, with Earl Moeller in 1953 and Grier Jones in 1968 claiming championships.

 Mike Holder era (1973–2005)

 Mike Holder is widely regarded as the most successful head coach in Oklahoma State golf history.
 As a player previously under Harris, he won the Big 8 individual conference title while leading the Cowboys to the team conference title in 1970.
-Under his coaching, Oklahoma State dominated the college golf scene in the 70's and 80's, winning five national titles in 1976, 1978, 1980, 1983, and 1987 while embarking on a commanding stretch from 1975–88 that saw Oklahoma State finishing first or second in 13 of the 14 years.
+Under his coaching, Oklahoma State dominated the college golf scene in the 70's and 80's, winning five national titles in 1976, 1978, 1980, 1983 and 1987 while embarking on a commanding stretch from 1975–88 that saw Oklahoma State finishing first or second in 13 of the 14 years.
 Cowboy golfers claimed individual national titles three years in a row, with Scott Verplank in 1986, Brian Watts in 1987, and E.J.
 Pfister in 1988 all winning championships.
 The high levels of success carried on into the 1990's, with Oklahoma State winning two more national championships in 1991 and 1995 amid the opening of the Karsten Creek golf course, where the team continues to play their home matches today.
 The Cowboys won their 9th national title in 2000 in a playoff over Georgia Tech, with Charles Howell III simultaneously winning the school's 7th individual title.
-In 2003, Oklahoma State became the first school to capture four Big 12 conference titles.
+In 2005, Oklahoma State became the first school to capture four Big 12 conference titles.